 - Student's previous Pell grants disbursements are below the lifetime limit.
 (NOTE:

-The amount of Federal Pell Grant funds a student may receive over his or her lifetime is limited by a new federal law to be the equivalent of six years of Pell Grant funding.
+The amount of Federal Pell Grant funds a student may receive over his or her lifetime is limited by a federal law to be the equivalent of six years of Pell Grant funding.
 Since the maximum amount of Pell Grant funding a student can receive each year is equal to 100%, the six-year equivalent is 600%.
-Beginning mid-July 2012, students will be able to view their Pell Lifetime Eligibility Used at www.nslds.ed.gov.
-Please view http://studentaid.ed.gov/PORTALSWebApp/students/english/PellLimit.jsp for more information.
+Students are able to view their Pell Lifetime Eligibility Used at www.nslds.ed.gov.
+Please view http://studentaid.ed.gov/PORTALSWebApp/students/english/PellLimit.jsp%20 for more information.

 Federal Supplemental Education Opportunity Grant (FSEOG)